 How Long Does Kefir Sheet Cake Last?

 Stored in an airtight container, this cake stays fresh at room temperature for up to three days.
-For longer storage, freeze individual slices wrapped tightly in plastic wrap.
+For extended storage, wrap individual slices tightly in plastic wrap and freeze.

 Why Use Kefir Instead of Buttermilk?